kyma-project/examples/prometheus/monitoring-custom-metrics/README.md

 # Expose Custom Metrics in Kyma

 > [!WARNING]
-> This guide got reworked and has been moved.
+> This guide has been revised and moved.
 Find the updated instructions in [Integrate With Prometheus](https://kyma-project.io/#/telemetry-manager/user/integration/prometheus/README).

 ## Overview